wpidlib/WPID-Library-Docs/tutorials/PID/PIDTutorial.md

 ---
 # Why Does PID Need Additional Utilities?

-While PID serves as an adaptable and efficient algorithm for robotic motion, the algorithm has several blindspots that can be addressed with supplemental utilities.
+While PID serves as an adaptable and efficient algorithm for robotic motion, the algorithm has several blind spots that can be addressed with supplemental utilities.
 The first implementation issue with PID occurs at the intersection of the Kp and Ki constants.
 When continuously integrating with Ki throughout a PID-controlled motion, the integral portion of the algorithm increases to the point where overshoot is difficult to avoid.
 In order to eliminate overshoot from PID motions, this continuous accumulation of steady-state error needs to be limited to specific periods of the motion.

 The integral clamping and max-integral limit features within the WPID library address...